prey/gdpr_rails/README.md

 **Important:**
 > If the content that will be delivered has images use the `image_tag`
 > in your template.
 This helper was reimplemented in order for the remote image to be downloaded automatically.
-> And will be served locally in order to be in compliant with the
+> And will be served locally in order to comply with the
 > Portability data requirements.

 ### Web Endpoints and methods for user: